-Program Description: The KidCare Outreach Program of the Florida Department of Health in Broward County uses a multi-pronged approach to provide access and reduce barriers to
+Program Description: The KidCare Outreach Program of the Florida Department of Health in Broward County uses a multi-propaged approach to provide access and reduce barriers to

-Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recomme ndations for Fisca l Year 24/25 Financial & Administrative Monitoring No Findings Financial & Administrative Monitoring Too soon to measure Current Budget Recommended Adjustments Total Proposed Budget Programmatic Performance Programmatic Performance Performing Well \$524,530 \$26,227 \$550,757 Total Proposed The KidCare Program of FDOH BC used a multi-pronged approach to provide access and reduce barriers to public The Program has experienced an increase in calls to the KidCare helpline due to its increase in community outreach Current Number to Served Recommended Adjustments Number to be Served health insurance coverage.
-During a challenge with the State Portal, the Program pivoted and assisted families campaigns.
-The Program has increased funding in marketing to continue to inform the community of its Not Applicable Comment(s): 5% 0 Not Applicable through the Medicaid process via the CSC funded KidCare nelpline.
+Prior Fiscal Year 22/23 Current Fiscal Year 23/24 Recommen dations for Fisca l Year 24/25 Financial & Administrative Monitoring No Findings Programmatic Performance Performing Well The KidCare Program of FDOH BC used a multi-pronged approach to provide access and reduce barriers to public health insurance coverage.
+During a challenge with the State Portal, the Program pivoted and assisted families through the Medicaid process via the CSC funded KidCare helpline.
 If the family did not qualify, staff proceeded to enroll the family in KidCare.
-Since, July 2023, due to the KidCare application portal being back online, families that do not meet the criteria for the Medicaid program are eligible apply directly to KidCare instead of applying to the Medicaid program first. services, and staff is working to enroll families in the KidCare program that do not qualify for Medicaid.
+Since, July 2023, due to the KidCare application portal being back online, families that do not meet the criteria for the Medicaid program are eligible to apply directly to KidCare instead of applying to the Financial & Administrative Monitoring Too soon to measure Programmatic Performance Performing Well The Program has experienced an increase in calls to the KidCare helpline due to its increase in community outreach campaigns.
+The Program has increased funding in marketing to continue to inform the community of its services, and staff is working to enroll families in the KidCare program that do not qualify for Medicaid.
 The KidCare program continues to disseminate information to families through food distribution, community outreach activities, community trainings, and presentations.
-Due to the delay in implementation of the expansion allowed through House Bill 121, there are challenges with enrollment During the legislative session in July 2023, House Bill 121 was passed, which was supposed to allow thousands of Florida children to be eligible for health and dental insurance offered through the KidCare program.
-The KidCare program continued to disseminate information to families through food distribution, community outreach activities, community trainings, and presentations. that extend beyond those that can be addressed locally.
-Performance Measurement (PM) PM Status: On Track Data Integrity & Fully Measured: Met Current Utilization & Numbers To Be Served \$495,157 Budget Trend \$495,157 \$498,557 7 \$524,530 2,519 \$48 1,78 Performance Measurement (PM) PM Status: All Met Data Integrity & Fully Measured: Met Utilization: On Track Number to be Served: On Track \$424,697 \$445,180 Utilization 92% 6,423 families FY 19-20 FY 20-21 FY 21 -22 FY 22-23 of Final Budget Utilized Tamilles requested Viilogram ■ Budget ■ Actual
+Current Budget \$524,530 Current Number to Served Not Applicable Comment(s): 5% Recommended Adjustments \$26,227 Recommended Adjustments Total Proposed Budget \$550,757 Total Proposed Number to be Served Not Applicable Medicaid program first.
+During the legislative session in July 2023, House Bill 121 was passed, which was supposed to allow thousands of Florida children to be eligible for health and dental insurance offered through the KidCare program.
+The KidCare program continued to disseminate information to families through food distribution, community outreach activities, community trainings, and presentations.
+Performance Measurement (PM) PM Status: All Met Data Integrity & Fully Measured: Met Utilization 6,423 families requested KidCare assistance ststance through hotline Due to the delay in implementation of the expansion allowed through House Bill 121, there are challenges with enrollment that extend beyond those that can be addressed locally.
+Performance Measurement (PM) PM Status: On Track Data Integrity & Fully Measured: Met Current Utilization & Numbers To Be Served Utilization: On Track Number to be Served: On Track \$495,157 \$424,697 FY 19-20 Budget Trend \$495,157 \$498,557 \$445,180 \$483 FY 20-21 FY 21- Budget Actual 2,519 \$481,78